coolsamson7/aspyx/README.md

 # AOP

 It is possible to define different Aspects, that will be part of method calling flow.
-This login fits nicely in the library, since the DI framework controls the instantiation logic and can handle aspects within a regular post processor.
+This logic fits nicely in the library, since the DI framework controls the instantiation logic and can handle aspects within a regular post processor.

 Advice classes need to be part of classes that add a `@advice()` decorator and can define methods that add aspects.